 I’ve been wearing my brake pads down more rapidly than I expected on my S3.
 Maybe I’m a bit scaredy-cat going downhill?
 (I’m not); maybe there’s been a lot of wet and fine grit? (maybe…); or just maybe it’s a soft compound?
 The pads are also not quite aligned properly and are a bit too high and are about to rub onto the tyre under braking.

 So the next step is obvious.
 Yep; change the entire set of brakes 🙂

 Actually doing that is just about as easy as changing brake pads but that’s another story.
 I had another set of Shimano Ultegra calipers destined for another bike when my inner-aesthete noticed that the other pair were actually a much better colour match to the S3.
 So that was the main reason for changing them.

-But on closer inspection I noticed that the two pairs were notably different in construction as well as looks.
+Yet on closer inspection, I noticed that the two pairs were notably different in construction as well as looks.
 There’s no prizes for spotting the differences but the neat detail that I liked is shown in the photo above, where the release mechanism clicks all the way around and into place (well, I liked it!).
 The larger springing mechanism, below, is also not coiled on the newer set.

 - Old set: BR-6700

 - Darker, newer set: BR-R8000 (pads are R55C4)

 There IS a difference between the front and rear.
 The difference is the length of the mounting stud to the frame (rear) or fork (front). the rear one is shorter…did I put them on right…I can’t remember.

 Eagle Eyed Readers: I still haven’t put the GP4000S II on the rear wheel.
 I know.
 Iknow.
 They are on the front though, honest.

 OK.
 OK.
 I got it.
 I’ll get back to my electronic gadgets and get a review up this week.
 Maybe.